 During the indexing process, a search engine takes note of a webpage’s content and other elements like links.
 This data is then used so that the webpage is properly organised as it is added to the index.

-So when a person types in a particular word or phrase, a search engine only has to go through its index to bring up the most relevant webpages in its search results page.
+So when a person types in a particular word or phrase, a search engine only has to go through its index to bring up the most relevant web pages in its search results page.
 This way, search engines don’t have to comb through each and every webpage throughout the internet every single time someone searches for something.

-Search engine indexing is basically modeled after indices you can find at the end of physical books.
+Search engine indexing is basically modelled after indices you can find at the end of physical books.
 The major difference is that a book index only has to account for keywords that are already in the book and that remains the same forever, while the Internet is constantly getting new websites and new content.

 Indexing and Crawling